-At the end of the booklet, there are details of other organisations that can help.
+On pages 106 to 114, there are details of other organisations that can help.

-There is also space to write down questions and notes for your doctor or nurse.
+There is also space to write down questions and notes for your doctor or nurse (pages 115 to 116).

 Quotes

 In this booklet we have included quotes from people who have lymphoedema, which you may find helpful.
 The others are from people who have chosen to share their story with us.
 This includes Anne, who is on the cover of this booklet.
 To share your experience, visit macmillan. org.uk/shareyourstory